DevOpsBootcamp/website/source/programming.rst

 Data Types
 ~~~~~~~~~~

-    Data Types are a classification identifying one of various types of data.
+    Data types dictate how a piece of data should be handled within a program.

 .. ifslides::